Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 # 2020_Angular_Momentum_Reaction_Engine

-Data Tools' are available within both Googlesheet and XLS format.
+Data Tools' are available within XLS format and can be reimported into Googlesheets.
+Note that the original files are produced within Google sheets and drop stylesheet formatting when brought into XLS format.

-# Unit Functions : Statistical Modelling Tools For Data.
+# Folder : Unit Functions : Statistical Modelling Tools For Data.

 Defined within a framework of both 'Multi-Variable' and ‘ Single Variable Calculus'.
 And charted to visualise the mapping of coordinates.
+Within XLS format, you will need to re-select 'Log Scaling' for charts.

+* Lambda Equations

 # Important Note : When creating projections within Lambda.